- Prices between £3249 - £3299

 First safari at Hwange

 Today we’ll drive three hours south through Zimbabwe to Hwange National Park.
 The oldest and largest national park in the whole country, Hwange is home to some of Africa’s most famous big animals; lions, leopards, elephants and buffalo.
 Arrive at Robins Camp in the northern Basalt area of the park, and check in to your private chalet.
 We’ll tuck into a lunch of fresh local fare at the camp, complete with incredible views stretching right across the woodland: stay tuned, because wildlife spots can happen anytime here.
 Come afternoon, we’ll jump into a jeep and set out on our first game drive of the trip.
-As well as the Big Five, Hwange is home to zebra, giraffes, hippos, cheetahs, wildebeest and over 400 species of birds, so keep your eyes peeled.
-Later, we’ll eat dinner back at the camp, along with ice-cold sundowners over the twilight South African plains.Read more
+As well as the Big Five, Hwange is home to zebra, giraffes, hippos, wildebeest and over 400 species of birds, so keep your eyes peeled.
+Later, we’ll eat dinner back at the camp, along with ice-cold sundowners over the twilight southern African bush.Read more

-A savannah bush walk
+A savannah game drive

 Wake up to the sounds of early morning birdsong as day breaks over your safari camp.
-We’ll be heading out before 6am for an off-road bush walk, as our guide takes us along fresh animal tracks and popular wildlife routes by foot.
+We’ll be heading out before 6am for an off-road game drive, as our guide takes us along fresh animal tracks and popular wildlife routes.
 Get an intimate look at the wild landscape, and if you’re lucky, an up-close encounter with animals, enjoying the serenity of cooler morning temperatures.
 After a late brunch back at camp, we’ll take to the jeeps to cruise deeper in the park on an afternoon game drive.
 From sunbathing lions and leopards on the prowl, to elephants wallowing by muddy watering holes, our pro-guides will show us around Hwange’s key wildlife hangouts.
 Covering some 14,650 square kilometres, the sheer size of Hwange is staggering.
 With over 100 species of mammals inhabiting teak forests, bushland and arid open spaces, not to mention the world’s largest elephant population, every drive is full of surprises.Read more

 Border cross to Botswana